 I initially started playing the game over on Steam and then moved over to the Nintendo Switch, so this review is going to be on the Switch version.
-Although, both versions are identical, with the only difference being that the Steam version is getting Steam Workshop integration, so you can create your own recipes and scenarios.
+Although both versions are identical, the only difference is that the Steam version is getting Steam Workshop integration, so you can create your own recipes and scenarios.
 What started out as a pleasant game quickly turned into a frustrating one which had me rage quitting on a number of occasions, let’s find out why…

 There are two modes within Automachef, the Campaign and Contracts.
 Each of these offers countless hours and late nights as you furiously try and create the best production lines which are fit for purpose.
 Let’s take a look at both of these in a little more detail…

 The campaign spans over 30 main missions and a bunch of optional bonus missions, each presenting you with a new recipe, new kitchen tools/devices, or giving you new mechanics to worry about such as disasters and rush hour.
 As such, these new devices are given to you for free as part of the story progression.